laharrari/Lumpia-World/README.md

     using two separate CSS files for "Menu" and "Contact", perhaps theres a line making a difference in those files, but I plan on investigating.

+    - Tested mobile view on Google Chrome using F12 and the top left "Toggle device toolbar".
+I used my phone as well.

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too:

     1. I would use AWS S3 to store the site files.